src-d/lapjv/README.md

 ==================================================================

 This project is the rewrite of [pyLAPJV](https://github.com/hrldcpr/pyLAPJV) which supports Python 3 and updates the core code.
-It is a native Python 3 module and does not work with Python 2.x, use pyLAPJV otherwise.
+The performance is twice as high as the original thanks to the optimization of the augmenting row reduction phase using Intel AVX intrinsics.
+It is a native Python 3 module and does not work with Python 2.x, stick to pyLAPJV otherwise.

 [Linear assignment problem](https://en.wikipedia.org/wiki/Assignment_problem)
 is the bijection between two sets with equal cardinality which optimizes the sum of the individual mapping costs taken from the fixed cost matrix.
 It naturally